asilvino/socialCollector/README.md

     play.crypto.secret = ${?SECRET}

+If you want to use a **local database** change to:

+    mongo.config = "bootstrap.MongoConf"

+ And configure the local connection:

+    connections {
+       mongo{
+         name = "social" #name of the database slave = false #slave or not
+         servers = ["127.0.0.1:27017"] #local servers
+       }
+            }

+However, if You want to configure the **production environment** scenario change to:

+    mongo.config = "bootstrap.MongoConfig"

 Add a Mongodb URI:

      mongo_uri = ${?MONGOLAB_URI}

 Add a **Long-term (Long-life)** Facebook Token, more information [here] (https://developers.facebook.com/docs/facebook-login/access-tokens/expiration-and-extension)